-We have applied to have our units approved for listing on the NYSE under the symbol "CHFW.U."
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "CHFW" and "CHFW.W," respectively.
+We have applied to have our units approved for listing on NYSE American under the symbol "CHFW.U."
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on NYSE American under the symbols "CHFW" and "CHFW.W," respectively.